kstenerud/concise-encoding/cbe-specification.md

 Concise Binary Encoding (CBE) is a general purpose, machine-readable, compact representation of semi-structured hierarchical data.

 CBE is non-cyclic and hierarchical like XML and JSON, and supports the most common data types natively.
-CBE is type compatible with [Concise Text Encoding (CTE)](https://github.com/kstenerud/concise-text-encoding/blob/master/cte-specification.md), but is a binary format for space efficiency.
+CBE is type compatible with [Concise Text Encoding (CTE)](https://github.com/kstenerud/concise-text-encoding/blob/master/cte-specification.md), but is a binary format for space and codec efficiency.
 The more common types and values tend to use less space.
-Its encoding is primarily byte oriented to simplify codec implementation and off-the-wire inspection.
+Its encoding is byte oriented to simplify codec implementation and off-the-wire inspection.

 TODO
 ----

-TODO: Version specifier:

-- metadata block before main object containing `_v`
-- For CTE, use () for metadata map
+- Examples don't match the updated spec.
+- Reference implementation doesn't match the updated spec.